MichaelCade/argocd-kasten/readme.md

 git push
 ```

-When deploying the app with argo cd we can see that a second restore point has been created
+When deploying the app with Argo Cd we can see that a second restore point has been created

 ## Third version

 In the third version of our application we want to remove all the row that have species in the list, for that we use a job that connect to the database and that delete the rows.
 But we made a mistake in the code and we also delete accidentally other rows.

-Notice that we use the wave 2 to make sure this job is executed after the kasten job.
+Notice that we use the wave 2 `argocd.argoproj.io/sync-wave: "2"` to make sure this job is executed after the kasten job.

 ```
 cat <<EOF > migration-data-job.yaml